 In June 2023, we arranged to sell certain surplus equipment and inventory components and to assign certain pre-orders for equipment to Flying A, at prices which we believe to be fair market value, for a total consideration of \$36.3 million.
-As of June 30, 2023, we received the proceeds from this sale.
-Subsequent to June 30, 2023, Flying A requested changes to the mix of the assets being sold to it by the Company without altering the total consideration, and the Company and Flying A agreed to add to the transaction agreement a most favored nation clause on pricing and a condition to closing that the Company's Audit Committee approve the final mix of assets to be transferred to Flying A. We expect to deliver these components to Flying A in the second half of 2023.
-We accounted for this transaction as a related party deposit presented as "Other current liabilities - related party" in our unaudited condensed consolidated balance sheet as of June 30, 2023.
-Additionally, our cash flows from operating activities during the six months ended June 30, 2023, included an increase in "Other liabilities" for \$36.3 million.
+We received the proceeds from this sale in June 2023.
+Subsequent to June 30, 2023, Flying A requested changes to the mix of the assets being sold to it by the Company without altering the total consideration, and the Company and Flying A agreed to add to the transaction agreement a most favored nation clause on pricing and a condition to closing that the Company's Audit Committee approve the final mix of assets to be transferred to Flying A. We delivered \$28.9 million of these components to Flying A in the three months ended September 30, 2023.
+We expect to deliver the remaining components to Flying A in the fourth quarter of 2023.
+We accounted for this transaction as a related party deposit presented as "Other current liabilities - related party" in our unaudited condensed consolidated balance sheet.